finos/datahelix/docs/Profiles.md

 (Epistemic and formatting constraints are collectively referred to as **data constraints**)

 The decision of how to group constraints into rules is up to the user.
 At the extremes, there could be a separate rule for each constraint, or one rule containing every constraint.
 More usually, rules will represent collections of related constraints (eg, _"X is a non-null integer between 0 and 100"_ is a fine rule, comprising four constraints).
-How to group into rules becomes particularly important when [deliberate violation] comes into play.
+How to group into rules becomes particularly important when [deliberate violation](../generator/docs/DeliberateViolation.md)

 ## Persistence